-Once up on a time, there was a boy with a beatbox dancing in the Oakland Coliseum and after the CEO of the Oakland A's baseball team spotted him, he him to come work as a bat boy.
-That boy, whose real name was Stanley Burrell, used a different name: Baseball legend Reggie Jackson nicknamed him "Hammer" because he said he looked just like batting champ Hank Aaron, and the name stuck.
+Once up on a time, there was a boy with a beatbox dancing in the Oakland Coliseum and the CEO of the Oakland A’s baseball team spotted him and asked him to come work as a bat boy.
+That boy, whose real name was Stanley Burrell, used a different name: Baseball legend Reggie Jackson nicknamed him “Hammer” because he said he looked just like batting champ Hank Aaron, and the name stuck.
 But before he became famous, he floated through several careers.
-After his dreams of becoming a professional baseball player didn't pan out, he floated over to gospel music, and had some successes until he hit the big time with Suge Knight's Death Row label.
-His rise to fame from that point was meteoric -- one hit record after another, television shows, clothing lines -- you name it, he had it.
+After his dreams of becoming a professional baseball player didn’t pan out, he floated over to gospel music, and had some successes until he hit the big time with Suge Knight’s Death Row label.
+His rise to fame from that point was meteoric — one hit record after another, television shows, clothing lines — you name it, he had it.

 What he didn’t have, though, were financial advisers to tell him he was burning through money faster than earning it.
 And when he started spending, the money flowed like water.
 His lavish lifestyle included a $12 million California mansion, 19 thoroughbred racehorses, and the huge entourage.
 When he declared bankruptcy in 1996, he was $13 million in debt.
 If it’d only been the lavish spending, he would have recovered.
 But he was also piled with lawsuits, which bled even more money away.
 For example, Rick James sued him for copyright infringement for his biggest hit “U Can’t Touch This.”
 Hammer named James a co-creator and had to pay him a huge cut of the song’s proceeds.

-In addition, another artist sued him for $16 million, and publisher Simon and Schuster even hit the courtrooms for after he took an advance for a book he never wrote.
-But unlike many other entertainers who fall from fame, he's always had one talent above all -- his ability to communicate with the masses.
+In addition, another artist sued him for $16 million, and publisher Simon and Schuster even hit the courtroom claiming he took an advance for a book he never wrote.
+But unlike many other entertainers who fall from fame, he’s always had one talent above all — his ability to communicate with the masses.
 At the time he lost his fortune, the Internet was on the rise, giving him yet another chance to prove himself.

 A Super Geek Is Born

 Hammer, one of the first celebrities to join Twitter, had nowhere to go but up after his crash and burn of the 1990s.
 Twitter provided him the perfect platform to say what he wanted and rebuild his image.
-In fact, Hammer is one of the first celebrities to know the power of Twitter.
-Ron Conway, a famed Silicon Valley angel investor and early investor in the social network, said Hammer called him one day and said, "We have to go visit Twitter."
-Conway replied he was already an investor, but Hammer still wanted to visit.
+In fact, Hammer is one of the first celebrities to really push the power of Twitter.
+Ron Conway, a famed Silicon Valley angel investor and early investor in the social network, said Hammer called him one day and said, “We have to go visit Twitter.”
+Conway replied he was already an investor, but Hammer still wanted to see for himself.